 CONTROLLER workaholics crave the kind of power that allows them to always be in control.
-These independent and proud individuals are often arrogant and intense, but can be most charming, witty, and appear sociable when it serves their purpose.
-They can be impatient, impulsive and demanding, and tend to be strong Thinking-type personalities who are usually found in top management positions, or are self-employed.
+These independent and proud individuals are often arrogant and intense but can be most charming, witty, and appear sociable when it serves their purpose.
+They can be impatient, impulsive and demanding, and tend to be strong Thinking-type personalities who are usually found in top management positions or are self-employed.
 Controllers, comfortable in goal-directed activities but less so in social situations, find personal friendships hard to maintain.
 Many have business-related acquaintances, but few intimate friends.

 Similar yet quite different are the NARCISSISTIC CONTROLLERS who absolutely must be right, have to do things their way, and can only see their own point of view.
-They are persuasive in their manipulations, and relentlessly drive through their own agenda, regardless of the consequences.
-Thus they jeopardize the welfare of others, and can show an alarming disregard for ethics and morality.
+They are persuasive in their manipulations and relentlessly drive through their own agenda, regardless of the consequences.
+Thus they jeopardize the welfare of others and can show an alarming disregard for ethics and morality.
 Rules and regulations are their own, based on their version of reality.
 Sadly, their narcissistic views provide little or no insight into what their actions do to others because sensitivity is lacking when the Feeling function fails to inform judgment.

 These bright, energetic, and competitive people rarely relax, and seemingly need little sleep.
 They become compulsively caught up in the seductive, persona-enhancing perks that the workaholic lifestyle offers.
 Unfortunately, when the repressed Feeling function shuts down, these same people lose the insight and wisdom necessary to be aware of their own decreasing capabilities.

-In future blogs we will examine three concurrent dynamics whose collective influences interweave and transform a Dr. Jekyll personality into Mr. Hyde.
+In future posts, we will examine three concurrent dynamics whose collective influences interweave and transform a Dr. Jekyll personality into Mr. Hyde.
 We will look first at how perfectionism leads to obsession; and in turn, how obsession leads to increasing levels of narcissism.

 Because fear underlies every obsession, we will explore the particular fears that destabilize the functioning abilities of the workaholic.
 There is a highly predictable breakdown syndrome that this obsession with work follows.
 As well, there are two key turning points - the loss of Feeling and the loss of integrity - that produce largely unconscious character changes that accelerate the progress of this addiction to power and control.

-Lastly, we will examine the seductive role that denial, power and control - what I call the workaholic trap - plays in this addiction.
+Lastly, we will examine the seductive role that denial, power, and control—what I call the workaholic trap—plays in this addiction.
 This combination is one of the chief reasons why workaholics fail to save themselves from the grievous losses and character changes that have been presented.
 It is also why today we are reading so many stories about prominent people losing their integrity through unethical acts and immoral behaviors.